LambdaTest/pytest-selenium-hyperexecute-sample/README.md

   - reports/
 ```

 The *testSuites* object contains a list of commands (that can be presented in an array).
 In the current YAML file, commands for executing the tests are added in an array (with a '-' preceding each item).
-In the current YAML file, the pytest command to run tests in *.py* files mentioned as array to *files* key are executed on Hypertest grid
+In the current YAML file, the pytest command to run tests in *.py* files mentioned as array to *files* key are executed on HyperTest grid

 ```yaml
 testSuites:
   - pytest -s --verbose --html=reports/report.html $files
 ```

 The [user_name and access_key of LambdaTest](https://accounts.lambdatest.com/detail/profile) is appended to the *concierge* command using the **--user** and **--key** command-line options.
-The CLI option **--config** is used for providing the custom Hypertest YAML file (e.g. pytest_hypertest_matrix_sample.yaml).
-Run the following command on the terminal to trigger the tests in Pytest files on the Hypertest grid.
+The CLI option **--config** is used for providing the custom HyperTest YAML file (e.g. pytest_hypertest_matrix_sample.yaml).
+Run the following command on the terminal to trigger the tests in Pytest files on the HyperTest grid.

 ```bash
 ./concierge --user LT_USERNAME --key LT_ACCESS_KEY --download-artifacts --config yaml/pytest_hypertest_matrix_sample.yaml --verbose
 ```

-Visit [Hypertest Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution
+Visit [HyperTest Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution

 ## Running tests using PyTest using the Auto-Split strategy

-Auto-Split YAML file (pytest_hypertest_autosplit_sample.yaml) in the repo contains the following configuration:
+Auto-Split YAML file (*pytest_hypertest_autosplit_sample.yaml*) in the repo contains the following configuration:

 ```yaml
 globalTimeout: 90